johnproctor/MsExamPractice/README.md

 MsExamPractice
 ==============

-Practice code for MS Exams
+Practice code and revision notes for MS Exams